-- Third parties to whom we may choose to sell, transfer, or re-organise parts of our business or our assets to.
+- Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Notice.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We share your personal data within the R&H Fund Services Group.
 This will involve your data being maintained in Jersey which is outside of the European Economic Area (“EEA”) but has been deemed to provide an adequate level of protection for personal data by the European Commission.